openeuler-mirror/compass-ci/doc/rootfs/how-to-get-rootfs/auto-generate-cifs-nfs.md

   rootfs_install_pkgs:

   #################
-  # iso srouce related fields
+  # iso source related fields
   #################

   # iso url which you want generate rootfs from